-- Defining a problem or research topic: this is usually the first step where one identifies research gaps and knowledge gap to fill with the findings of the research.
+- Defining a problem or research topic: This is usually the first step where 1 identifies research gaps and knowledge gaps to fill with the findings of the research.

 - Forming a hypothesis: What is the research question?
 What is the hypothesis?
-This is a clear, concise, and main idea of your research that is pegged to the research topic.
+This is the clear, concise, and main idea of your research that is pegged to the research topic.

-- Research criteria: Quality criteria of a psychometric test: objectivity, reliability, validity.
+- Research criteria: Quality criteria of a psychometric test: objectivity, reliability, and validity.

 - Research planning: Type of investigation and its process need to be carefully planned.

-- Methods of data collection: Psychological tests, interviews, systematic observations, registering psychophysiological processes.
-This is formulation of a design of your study.
+- Methods of data collection: Psychological tests, interviews, systematic observations, and registering psychophysiological processes.
+This is the formulation of the design of your study.

 - Data analysis: Analysis through statistical tests.